SukritiGupta/Othello/README.md

 # Othello
-Implementation of Othello in ARM
+Implementation of Othello/Reversi in ARM